Raphala27/twitter_scraper/docs/USAGE.md

-# Usage Guide for Twitter Scraper with Ollama Tools
+# Usage Guide for Twitter Scraper with OpenRouter Tools

-This script analyzes tweets using the Ollama model with integrated tools for crypto ticker extraction.
+This script analyzes tweets using the OpenRouter.ai models with integrated tools for crypto ticker extraction.
 Below are the different ways you can run the script and the arguments you can use.

 ## Basic Command
 ```bash